Things to do in the Isle of Man

 Things to do in Laxey, Isle of Man

-Laxey Beach is up there as one of the best on the island.
-It’s one of few beaches that are mostly sandy, and the gorgeous backdrop of Laxey Bay accompanies it.
+Laxey Beach is one of the best on the island.
+It’s one of few beaches that are mostly sandy, and the gorgeous backdrop of Laxey Bay makes it a stunning spot..

-It’s also coved, so you get that added protection from weather extremities.
-For this reason, it’s a popular spot for water sports such as paddle boarding and kayaking, as well as swimming.
+It’s also coved, so the water is usually much calmer than other beaches.
+For this reason, it’s a popular spot for water sports such as paddle boarding, kayaking, and swimming.

 22. Dry Off and Refuel at The Shed